xklob/fei-protocol-private-but-now-public-because-klob-said-so/scripts/shutdown/repayment-test-tooling-spec.md

 ## Scripts

-- AppendFakeDataToJson.ts - not started
-- JSONToMerkleTree.ts - halfway done; need to adapt the merkle.ts code to output JSON
+- createMerkleTree.ts - done. writes the roots to a file. optionally takes a sample/test data file to add in extra balances.
 - resetFork.ts - done. resets the forked-anvil instance to a fresh state and updated block.
 - deployMerkleRedeemer.ts - done. deploys the merkle redeemer contract to the forked-anvil instance.
-- SetcTokenBalance.ts - done. takes in process args and transfers the requested amount of ctoken from the top holder of the ctoken
+- setTokenBalance.ts - done. takes in process args and transfers the requested amount of ctoken from the top holder of the ctoken
 - E2E - not started; will combine all of the above scripts for repeatable testing

 ## Needed for Contract Deployment